-In exchange for this self-sufficiency, you get the companionship of a pet you can bond with, albeit it on his terms.
+In exchange for this self-sufficiency, you get the companionship of a pet you can bond with, albeit on his terms.
 While cats are trainable, most cats don't come to the call of their name or a whistle, and they can be finicky about when they want to spend time with you and when they want to be left alone.

 Cats with intact claws can leave painful scratches.
 Sometimes they scratch or puncture people unintentionally, such as when leaping from a lap to another surface.
-Other times they scratch out of fear or anger -- such as when a small child grabs a tail or pulls a patch of fur, or when another household pet attempts to play or assert dominance.
+Other times they scratch out of fear or anger — such as when a small child grabs a tail or pulls a patch of fur, or when another household pet attempts to play or assert dominance.
 Clean cat scratches thoroughly, or they can get infected.

 Cat urine is difficult to eliminate from surfaces; it usually must usually be treated with an enzymatic cleaner to completely eradicate the smell and prevent future marking.
 If your cat begins to do her business outside her litter box, a trip to the vet is in order.

-The natural predatory behavior of cats can be both a pro and a con.
-If your cat keeps your house free of mice, he earns his keep, and it's a good thing; but if he howls at night to be let out -- and then brings in half-dead birds, rodents and other prey -- you have to deal with his noise and with the aftermath of his hunt.
+The natural predatory behavior of cats can appear on both sides of the list of pros and cons of having a cat.
+If your cat keeps your house free of mice, he earns his keep, and it's a good thing; but if he howls at night to be let out — and then brings in half-dead birds, rodents, and other prey — you have to deal with his noise and with the aftermath of his hunt.
 Curb such behavior by spaying or neutering at the appropriate age and keeping your cat indoors.